 I am super excited to be involved in some pretty big projects this year, and VISUAL17E Ottawa is the launch of the first one.
 We will be having an awesome showcase of artwork from some of Canada's most talented black creators as well as performances from local to international poets singers, and musicians.
 Click here for details!

-In Sept/Oct of 2016 I had the amazing opportunity to complete a residency through Mikw Chiyâm, an amazing arts concentration program offered through the Cree School Board in a few Cree communities of the Eeyou Istchee.
-The program brings in professional artists who work with students existing teachers "to promote accountability and to empower students by providing them with opportunities to discover, build and share their personal and collective voices through the arts."
+In Sept/Oct of 2016 I had the amazing opportunity to complete a residency through Mikw Chiyâm, a unique arts concentration program offered through the Cree School Board of the Eeyou Istchee.
+The program brings in professional Indigenous and non-Indigenous artists who work with the students existing teachers "to promote accountability and to empower students by providing them with opportunities to discover, build and share their personal and collective voices through the arts."